|Jeff Schneider (#47477175)|

 Mount Olivet Cemetery - Hanover, PA:

-I'll no longer be working to transcribe every stone in the cemetery, plot by plot, section by section.
-I have already spent a ridiculous amount of time cleaning up after other F-A-G members who have half-assed this cemetery for years, and the new photo transcription tool has guaranteed that most of any future time spent will be wasted.
-The memorial collectors now breeze through with a camera then rush home to create thousands of junk "memorials" with no burial location information, no family links, no inscription information and no additional information of any kind, all while ignoring any graves with a stone that can't be read from the low quality photos they were in such a rush to take.
+Thanks to the new photo tool the memorial collectors have breezed through with their cameras then rushed home to create thousands of junk "memorials" with no burial location information, no family links, and no additional information of any kind even when it's carved into the stone, all while ignoring any graves with a stone that can't be read from the low quality photos they were in such a rush to take, not to mention completely missing all of the flat stones covered with snow, because a snow covered cemetery is the best kind to photograph.
+Duh.

-I'll still make an effort to handle photo requests, but given that there are so many requests generated by incorrect memorials I won't waste much time looking, 35,000 burials on 50 acres is a lot of ground to cover.
 If an existing photo is of poor quality (even one of my own) and you'd like a better one leave me a message and I'll see what I can do.
+There are many factors influencing the quality of a grave marker photo, some are tough to get around.

 I do not scour the internet for obituaries 24/7 nor do I pore over historical records looking for names to add to my "collection".
 Quality trumps quantity.